Copenhagen, Denmark. Who knew they had so many canals too?

 There were mailboxes and utility hookups to these boats.

-We learned that the higher and more ornate your facade, the better the owner was keeping up with the Joneses.
+We learned that the higher and more ornate your facade, the better the owner was in keeping up with the Joneses.

 That green weed wasn't spinach after all!